Search

 Clarinet

 Sabine Meyer is one of the world's most renowned soloists.
-It is thanks to her that the clarinet, often underestimated as a solo instrument, has reclaimed the concert podium.
+It is thanks to her that the clarinet, often underestimated as a solo instrument, has recaptured the concert platform.

-Born in Crailsheim, Germany, Sabine Meyer first embarked on an orchestral career after studying in Stuttgart with Otto Hermann and in Hanover with Hans Deinzer, becoming a member of the Bavarian Radio Symphony Orchestra.
-This was followed by an engagement as principal clarinetist with the Berlin Philharmonic, which she soon gave up, however, as she was increasingly in demand as a soloist.
-In more than thirty years, countless concerts and radio and television appearances have taken her to all the musical centers of Europe as well as to Brazil, Israel, Canada, China and Australia, to Japan and the USA.
+Born in Crailsheim, Sabine Meyer initially embarked on an orchestral career after studying in Stuttgart with Otto Hermann and in Hanover with Hans Deinzer and became a member of the Bavarian Radio Symphony Orchestra.
+This was followed by an engagement as principal clarinettist with the Berlin Philharmonic Orchestra, which she soon gave up, however, as she was increasingly in demand as a soloist.
+In more than thirty years, countless concerts as well as radio and television appearances have taken her to all the musical centers of Europe as well as to Brazil, Israel, Canada, China, Australia, Japan and the USA.

-Sabine Meyer's special affection belongs to chamber music, whereby she attaches great importance to long-term, continuous collaboration.
-She has performed in a variety of settings with artists such as Heinrich Schiff, Gidon Kremer, Oleg Maisenberg, Leif Ove Andsnes, Fazil Say, Martin Helmchen, Juliane Banse, the Hagen Quartet, the Tokyo String Quartet and the Modigliani Quartet.
+Sabine Meyer has a special affection for chamber music, whereby she attaches great importance to long-term, continuous collaboration.
+She has performed in a variety of constellations with artists such as Heinrich Schiff, Gidon Kremer, Oleg Maisenberg, Leif Ove Andsnes, Fazil Say, Martin Helmchen, Juliane Banse, the Hagen Quartet, the Tokyo String Quartet and the Modigliani Quartet.

-In 1983 she founded the "Trio di Clarone" with her husband Reiner Wehle and her brother Wolfgang Meyer.
-Almost forgotten original compositions by Mozart as well as important works of the present form the repertoire; extended by extraordinary programs, several times in collaboration with the jazz clarinettist Michael Riessler.
+In 1983, she founded the "Trio di Clarone" with her husband Reiner Wehle and her brother Wolfgang Meyer.
+The repertoire consists of almost forgotten original compositions by Mozart as well as important contemporary works; extended by unusual programs, several times in collaboration with jazz clarinettist Michael Riessler.

-In both solo and chamber music, Sabine Meyer has repeatedly championed contemporary music - works by Jean Françaix, Edison Denissov, Harald Genzmer, Toshio Hosokawa, Niccolo Castiglioni, Manfred Trojahn, Aribert Reimann, Peter Eötvös and Oscar Bianchi have been dedicated to her.
+As a soloist and chamber musician, Sabine Meyer has repeatedly championed contemporary music - works by Jean Françaix, Edison Denissov, Harald Genzmer, Toshio Hosokawa, Niccolo Castiglioni, Manfred Trojahn, Aribert Reimann, Peter Eötvös and Oscar Bianchi have been dedicated to her.

-Sabine Meyer has made numerous recordings for EMI Classics; there are also recordings for Deutsche Grammophon, for Sony as well as for Avi-music.
+Sabine Meyer has made numerous recordings for EMI Classics; there are also recordings for Deutsche Grammophon, Sony and Avi-music.
 The recorded repertoire ranges from pre-classical to contemporary compositions and includes all important works for clarinet.

-In addition to having received the "Echo Klassik" award eight times, Sabine Meyer is the recipient of the "Niedersachsen Prize", the "Brahms Prize", the "Praetorius Music Prize of Lower Saxony"; she is a member of the "Akademie der Künste Hamburg" and was awarded the order "Chevalier des Arts
+In addition to receiving the "Echo Klassik" award eight times, Sabine Meyer has also been awarded the "Niedersachsen Preis", the "Brahms Preis" and the "Praetorius Musikpreis Niedersachsen"; she is a member of the "Akademie der Künste Hamburg" and was awarded the order "Chevalier des Arts

 et des Lettres".

-Since 1993 Sabine Meyer has held a professorship at the University of Music in Lübeck.
+Sabine Meyer has held a professorship at the University of Music in Lübeck since 1993.